 Living with kidney disease isn’t just a medical journey — it’s a financial one too.
 From regular dialysis sessions to the possibility of a transplant, the costs can add up quickly.
 That’s why having the right health insurance for kidney patients is so important.
-It takes the pressure off families by ...read more
+It takes the pressure off families by covering ongoing treatments, tests, and hospital visits.
+In the UAE, many insurance plans now offer specific benefits for dialysis insurance coverage and support tailored to long-term kidney care.read more

 Health insurance for kidneys refers to medical coverage that pays for the diagnosis, treatment, and long-term care of people living with kidney-related conditions.